opencv/opencv/doc/tutorials/features2d/table_of_content_features2d/table_of_content_features2d.rst

                         *Author:* |Author_AnaH|

-                        In this tutorial, you will use *features2d* to detect interest points.
+                        In this tutorial, you will use *features2d* and *calib3d* to detect an object in a scene.

   ===================== ==============================================

-  .. |FeatureHomo| image:: images/Feature_Detection_Tutorial_Cover.jpg
+  .. |FeatureHomo| image:: images/Feature_Homography_Tutorial_Cover.jpg
                    :height: 90pt
                    :width:  90pt